fbpx

 How does physiotherapy help vertigo?

 To treat BPPV, physiotherapists determine which one of the three canals of the inner ear are the particles floating in and then apply a re-positioning maneuver specific to that canal to return the crystals to their original position.
 The most common type is loose crystals moving freely in the ear’s fluid canal and the second type is crystals clinging on the bundle of nerves responsible for fluid movement.
 Usually, one or two treatments are enough.
-If the episodes of vertigo go on for a long period of time then some imbalance in the vestibular system may occur and based on the diagnosis, the physiotherapists recommend a series of specific exercises called vestibular rehabilitation.
+If the episodes of vertigo go on for a long period of time then some imbalance in the vestibular system may occur and based on the diagnosis, the physiotherapists recommend a series of specific exercises called vestibular therapy.

 Who treats Vertigo & BPPV?